 - If the UDF-calling query uses GROUPING SETS, CUBE, or ROLLUP(added in Microsoft SQL Server 2019 CU6)

 - If the UDF-calling query contains a variable that is used as aUDF parameter for assignment (for example, SELECT @y=2, @x=UDF(@y)) (added inMicrosoft SQL Server 2019 CU6)

-After you upgrade to Microsoft SQL Server 2019 CU2 or later, to re-evaluate whether a UDF iseligible for inlining, refresh eligible scalar UDFs through either one of thefollowing methods:
+After you upgrade to Microsoft SQL Server 2019 CU2 but before CU5, to re-evaluate whether a UDF iseligible for inlining, refresh eligible scalar UDFs through either one of thefollowing methods:

 - Execute sp_refreshsqlmodule for applicable scalar UDFs (see sp_refreshsqlmodule (Transact-SQL) for details about this system stored procedure)

 - Alter or re-create the existing scalar UDF with existing definition, permissions, and set properties (see ALTER FUNCTION (Transact-SQL))

 The following scriptgenerates a script to refresh metadata for existing inlined scalar UDFs: